-The Syrian complex humanitarian emergency is characterized by more than 10 years of ongoing hostilities and their long-term effects, including large-scale internal and cross-border displacement, widespread destruction of civilian infrastructure and significant violations of international humanitarian law.
+The Syrian complex humanitarian emergency (CHE) is characterized by nearly 13 years of ongoing hostilities and their long-term effects, including large-scale internal and cross-border displacement, widespread destruction of civilian infrastructure and significant violations of international humanitarian law.

 (Photo Source: Bo Viktor Nylund/ UNICEF MENA)

-- The United Nations (UN) says that between March 2011 and March 2021, more than 350,000 people were killed in the Syrian conflict.
+- The UN says that between March 2011 and March 2021, more than 350,000 people were killed in the Syrian conflict.
 However, the number of people killed is believed to be higher.
 The Syrian Observatory for Human Rights documented more than 494,000 fatalities during this same period.

 Socio-economic conditions have been deteriorating rapidly in Syria, with the depreciation of the local currency leading to inflation that worsens food insecurity and pushes people into poverty.
 According to the World Bank, between 2010 and 2019, Syria’s GDP shrunk by more than half.

-More than 10 years of ongoing hostilities have led millions of Syrians to flee the country in search of safety and basic needs.
-As of July 31, 5,607,797 Syrian refugees were formally registered in neighboring countries.
-Of this figure, 65% are hosted by Turkey.
+More than 11 years of ongoing hostilities have led millions of Syrians to flee the country in search of safety and basic needs.
+As of Jan.
+18, 2024, 5,100,177 Syrian refugees were formally registered in neighboring countries.
+Just over 62% of these refugees were in Turkey.
+In November 2023, around 2,700 spontaneous IDP return movements were recorded.
+The returns refer to IDP spontaneous returns and do not necessarily follow the global definitions of “Returnees” or durable solutions for IDPs.

 Food and cash assistance

-High food prices and lower-than-average agricultural yields, compounded by ongoing inflation, exacerbates food insecurity in Syria.
-Children’s nutrition remains a critical concern, with the rate of severe acute malnutrition (SAM) increasing this year in northwest Syria.
+High food prices and lower-than-average agricultural yields, compounded by ongoing inflation, exacerbate food insecurity in Syria.

-A combination of emergency food products, food rations and cash transfers for food are needed to meet the diversity of nutritional needs of affected people.
-In July, the northwest Syria cash working group distributed multipurpose cash worth $460,286, benefiting 28,569 people in Idleb and Aleppo governorates.
+A combination of emergency food products, food rations, food vouchers and cash transfers for food are needed to meet the diversity of nutritional needs of affected people.

 Access to water and sanitation